Dhruv3872/Shop23/README.md

 ### Changes introduced in this commit:

-1. The ProductCard component's two simultaneously scrollable columns
-   have been put in the ProductList using numColumns prop of the FlatList.
-1. Showed image of the product in its ProductCard using [FastImage](https://www.npmjs.com/package/react-native-fast-image).
+1. Added eas-cli to create a preview build of the app.

 ### Changes in mind to be introduced in the near-future commits:

+1. The ProductCard components rendered in the adjascent columns
+   are not rendered precisely side-by-side but are rather displaced.
+   Putting a border around the FastImage component shows it clearly.
+   We need to make the two adjascent components symmetric.
 1. Include relevant details of the product in the ProductCard.
 1. Create the desired user interface.